 Registering Measuring Devices.
 Diverters must register each measuring device included in the alternative compliance plan with the board in accordance with subdivision (b) of section 934.
 For alternative compliance plans that do not use any measuring devices, diverters must indicate when submitting measurement data that no measuring devices were used.

 Measurement Data Submission and Schedule.
 Except as described in sections 939.1 through 939.6, diverters must submit general measurement datafiles in accordance with subdivision (a) of section 935.
-Except as described in sections 939.1 through 939.6, for each claimed water right or point of diversion that meets the large diversion applicability described in paragraph (b) of section 932, diverters must submit large diversion submissions in accordance with subdivision (b) of section 935 or in accordance with an alternative large diversion submission schedule described in the alternative compliance plan.
+Except as described in sections 939.1 through 939.6, for each claimed water right or point of diversion that meets the large diversion applicability described in subdivision (b) of section 932, diverters must submit large diversion submissions in accordance with subdivision (b) of section 935 or in accordance with an alternative large diversion submission schedule described in the alternative compliance plan.

 Alternative Compliance Plan Submission and Implementation.
 Each alternative compliance plan must be submitted to the board and implemented as follows: